 - Repeat steps 1-3 from above

-- When you get to object type, select Events in order to pipe Metrics into Correlated
+- When you get to object type, select Event in order to pipe Metrics into Correlated

-- Continue to follow the prompts in Hightouch until you hit "How should records between query results and destinations be matched?"
+- Continue to follow the prompts in Hightouch until you hit "Which columns would you like to sync to Correlated fields?"
 To configure the sync, we will need:

 - A column that contains your Event Name